On this page: Related Pages:

 Hosted Agent Locations and Synthetic Private Locations

-If you have deployed a Synthetic Private Agent, you will be able to choose Hosted Agent Locations or Private Agent Locations as shown below.
+If you have deployed a Synthetic Private Agent Deployment, you will be able to choose Hosted Agent Locations or Private Agent Locations as shown below.
 The Hosted Agent Locations are where AppDynamics hosts public Synthetic Agents.
 The Private Agent Locations are where you are hosting your Synthetic Private Agents.

 You can have the job run the test on one or more different types of browsers.
 You can also configure the job to run on a mobile browser on one platform, such as iPhone 7 Plus or Pixel.
 When the job runs tests on mobile browsers, it is actually running the Chrome browser emulator with the profile properties for the specified platform.

 All the browsers are running on either Windows 2012 or Windows 2012 R2.

 Customize Connection Speeds